Court: Charter School Can’t Be Publicly Funded if It’s Religious – Win for Separation of Church and State

 Key Entities

-- • St. Isidore Catholic Virtual Charter School
+- • St. Isidore of Seville Catholic Virtual School: Proposed religious charter blocked from public funding.

-- • Americans United for Separation of Church & State (supported the suit)
+- • Americans United for Separation of Church & State: Successfully argued the school’s religious nature violated public funding rules.

 Bias Distribution